Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: MGF tails detection

 where $L_0$ is the initial luminosity of the tail, $t_{evap}$ is the evaporation timescale (set to 400) and $a$ is a constant (set to 0.606).

-The flux of the first peak was converted to AXIS count rate using {\tt webPIMMS}\footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} assuming an unabsorbed flux of $1.31\times10^{-4}$ erg cm$^{-2}$ s$^{-1}$ ($20-100$ keV) as input\footnote{The flux $1.31 \times10^{-4}$ erg cm$^{-2}$ s$^{-1}$ (20–100 keV) is derived from the intrinsic isotropic luminosity estimated at the beginning of the tail by \cite{Hurley+05} and assuming a distance of the magnetar of 8 kpc.}, a blackbody temperature of $kT=8$ keV, and a Galactic absorption column of $N_H = 10^{20}$ cm$^{-2}$, according to litterature values. {\tt webPIMMS} estimates an initial count rate of $1.1\times10^6$ counts/s on-axis (and $\sim8.3 \times 10^5$ counts/s averaged over the AXIS field of view) in the 0.3–10 keV band.
+The flux of the first peak was converted to AXIS count rate using {\tt webPIMMS}\footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} assuming an unabsorbed flux of $1.31\times10^{-4}$ erg cm$^{-2}$ s$^{-1}$ ($20-100$ keV) as input\footnote{The flux $1.31 \times10^{-4}$ erg cm$^{-2}$ s$^{-1}$ (20–100 keV) is derived from the intrinsic isotropic luminosity estimated at the beginning of the tail by \cite{Hurley+05} and assuming a distance of the magnetar of 8 kpc.
+We note that this distance is debated in literature.
+We adopted the value 8 kpc as estimated in \cite{2008MNRAS.386L..23B}, which is nearer than other values found in previous literature.
+Because assuming a closer source results in a lower intrinsic luminosity, our choice can be considered conservative.}, a blackbody temperature of $kT=8$ keV, and a Galactic absorption column of $N_H = 10^{20}$ cm$^{-2}$, according to literature values. {\tt webPIMMS} estimates an initial count rate of $1.1\times10^6$ counts/s on-axis (and $\sim8.3 \times 10^5$ counts/s averaged over the AXIS field of view) in the 0.3–10 keV band.